TrentSlaton/roadmaster/content/week4.md

 #### Commentary

-1. "Hazard(s) on my left/right." (when a vehicles is entering/exiting the roadway, pedestrians walking, crash on the side of the road, something parked on the side of the road)
+* "Hazard(s) on my left/right." (when a vehicles is entering/exiting the roadway, pedestrians walking, crash on the side of the road, something parked on the side of the road)
-1. "No posted clearance, should be 13 and a half feet or more." (when coming up on an overpass without posted clearance signs)
+* "No posted clearance, should be 13 and a half feet or more." (when coming up on an overpass without posted clearance signs)
-1. "Clearance 15 feet (or whatever), which is enough since I am 13 and a half feet tall." (when coming up on an overpass with posted clearance)
+* "Clearance 15 feet (or whatever), which is enough since I am 13 and a half feet tall." (when coming up on an overpass with posted clearance)
-1. "No posted weight limit, should support 80 thousand pounds or more." (when coming up on a bridge with no posted weight limit)
+* "No posted weight limit, should support 80 thousand pounds or more." (when coming up on a bridge with no posted weight limit)
-1. "30 ton weight limit, which is enough since I am 80 thousand pounds or less." (when coming up on a bridge with a posted weight limit)
+* "X ton weight limit, which is enough since I am 80 thousand pounds or less." (one ton is 2,000lbs, so a bridge must support at least 40 tons)
-1. "I am approaching a railroad crossing, keeping to the right of the highway.
+* "I am approaching a railroad crossing, keeping to the right of the highway.
 I am looking left and right for oncoming trains.
 I do not see any so I am checking my clearance ahead.
 I must have enough clearance to cross the tracks without stopping.
 I do, so I am driving over the tracks.
 My trailer has cleared the tracks."

 ### Road Signs

+You must call out all of the important road signs that you see.
+Things like speed limits, crosswalks, school zones and road work.

+#### Commentary

+* "Speed limit 45.
+I am going 34 so I am going to accelerate to 45." (call out your current speed when you call out speed limit signs)
+* "School zone crossing ahead." (school zone crossing signs have 2 people)
+* "Pedestrian crossing ahead." (pedestrian crossing signs have 1 person)
+* "Road work ahead."
+* "Construction ahead."
+* "Hidden driveway."
+* "Entering active school zone.
+Speed limit 20." (look for active school zone signals)

 ### Safety Stop

+You are required to know how to perform a safety stop.
+When the examiner asks you to perform a safety stop,

+1. Look to see the spot you are stopping is appropriate.
+1. Put turn signal on and begin moving towards your safety stop location.
+1. Make sure your trailer is parallel with the road and is an appropriate distance away from the lane.
+1. Make sure you are not blocking any entrances, exits, fire hydrants or important signs.
+1. Put your 4 way flashers on.
+1. Pull both buttons and put the truck in neutral.
+1. If you are going to be there more than 10 minutes, put out your orange triangles.

+#### Commentary

+1. "I am not blocking any entrances, exits, fire hydrants or important road signs."
+1. "My 4 way flashers are on."
+1. "My truck and trailer brakes are set and my truck is in neutral."
+1. "If I were here for 10 minutes or more, I would put out my orange triangles."

+When entering the roadway after a safety stop:

+1. release your brakes
+1. put the truck in drive
+1. turn off 4 way flashers
+1. put on turn signal
+1. drive into lane when it is safe and appropriate to do so